Success in life is predicated on having a solid foundation.

 I created three documents to give me an instant snapshot of my finances.
 I take everything in my head and put it down on paper.
 Those three are:

-A Money Field Manual is a Word Document that explains all of my accounts, why they exist, and who to talk to to find out more.
+A Treasure Map is a Word Document that explains all of my accounts, why they exist, and who to talk to to find out more.
 It’s written in so that if I were to die, someone could take over my finances and, if necessary, perform an orderly liquidation.

 A Net Worth Record is an Excel Spreadsheet that keeps a running record of my account balances.
-It acts as a historical record and each of the columns is linked to a description in the Money Field Manual.
+It acts as a historical record and each of the columns is linked to a description in the Treasure Map.

 A Financial Network Map is a drawing that illustrates my financial accounts and how they are interconnected.

-As you build, or rebuild, your system, keep all these documents updated.
-It’ll save you a lot of time later.
+As you build your system, keep all these documents updated.
+It’ll save you time later.

 Open a Checking Account

-When you think about your financial network map, the core node is your checking account.
+When you think about your financial network map, the central node is your checking account.
 Your income flows into your checking account and your expenses flow out of your checking account.

 Here’s what you need from a checking account: